getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 #### Mac OS X with Homebrew

-Open a terminal and execute the following command:
+If you're using [Homebrew](http://brew.sh/), open a terminal, and then run the following commands:

 ```bash
 $ brew update